LAVA-LAB/prmc-sensitivity/README.md

 # 4. Reproducing results in the paper

-You can reproduce the figures and tables presented in our paper [1] by executing one of the shell scripts in the `experiments/` folder.
+### Creating experiment shell scripts
 Before running the experiments, we recommend to remove any existing files/folders in the output/ folder (except the .keep file).
+Then, run the following command to (re)create the shell scripts in the `experiments/` folder, as well as the corresponding models (e.g., the randomized slippy grid worlds) in the `models/` folder:

+`python3 generate_experiments.py`

+> **_NOTE:_** While our artifact comes with pregenerated experiment shell scripts, it is still necessary to run the `generate_experiments.py` script because some of the grid world models are too large (100-150 MB) to include via the Git repository.

+### Running experiments
+Then, to reproduce the figures and tables presented in our paper [1], execute one of the shell scripts in the `experiments/` folder:

 - `cd experiments; bash all_experiments_full.sh` runs the full set of experiments as presented in [1].
 Expected run time: approximately a day for the grid worlds and benchmarks, and another two days for the learning application.
 - `cd experiments; bash all_experiments_partial.sh` runs a partial set of experiments.
 Expected run time: 1.5 hours.